ansasi/portfolio-react-sanity/README.md

 ```

 ## Doing
-- Header img and CV OK
+- Header wrap img and CV
 - About Bold
 - Experiences